Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/314_Binary_Tree_Vertical_Order_Traversal.md

 ![alt](https://drscdn.500px.org/photo/135826875/m%3D900/7e1d9c2bdc47791e3b54f25bf50b6370)

-__The most important thing is to think about how to guarantee the order of top-to-bottom and left-to-right.__
+__The most important thing is to think about how to guarantee the order of top-to-bottom and left-to-right.__ Left to right is easy, because we are maintaining a HashMap from column to nodes, and we can eventually add nodes column by column.
+However, DFS won't guranteee that within each column, upper level node will be add before lower level node.
+Therefore we can't use DFS here.
-Obviously, DFS will NOT give us this guarantee.

 ```cpp
 /**